Luisgarchi/chess-app/README.md

 - Welcome Message: The modal displays a WelcomeMessage component, greeting players and introducing them to the game.
 - Game Configuration: allows players to customize their game settings before beginning.
 - Game Over Notification: Upon the game reaching a "game-over" state it notifies players of the game's conclusion and the outcome.

-The **Player component** in the chess game displays the player's name, which can be edited dynamically, along with their color (white or black) and remaining game time.
-Utilizing useState for name and edit status, useRef for input focus, and useEffect for timely focus management, it offers an interactive experience for editing names.
-Additionally, the component shows the player's color through an icon and includes a timer display